Is Leg Itching Normal?

 If you don’t treat varicose veins, in addition to DVT, you can develop painful leg swelling (edema).
 Edema can then lead to venous stasis dermatitis, which alters the color and appearance of the skin on your legs.

 Initially, you’ll see orange-brown spots that form when the pressure from the edema bursts small capillaries; the discoloration may change to brown or red around your ankles and lower legs.
-Your skin may also become shiny, thick and scaly, and dry and itchy.
+Your skin may also become shiny, thick and scaly, dry and itchy.

 And if still left untreated, the problem can progress to open sores called venous ulcers.
 These slow-healing lesions can be painful, itchy, infected, and form ugly scar tissue once they’ve healed.
 For diabetics, who often have poor circulation in their extremities, venous ulcers are a leading cause of lower-limb amputation.